donders-research-data-management/rdm-wiki/rdm-wiki/en/faq/dsc.md

 * To inform participants in case of incidental findings
 * To contact participants for a follow-up study
 * To link the data of participants that were part of multiple studies

+## Who should have access to the data sharing collection?

+All people involved in creating the data sharing collection should have access (as manager, contributor or viewer).
+In principle this should include all authors of the published data.

+Following collection closure and, if applicable, an embargo period, external researchers can request access to the data in the collection.
+This requires them to agree to the collection-specific "Data Use Agreement", after which they will be automatically added as a viewer of the collection.